pawan-cpu/DocParser-R-D-webapp/README.md

 ![Uploading.png](https://github.com/akashpanda122/innotutor/blob/main/public/architecture/uploading.png)

+### Challenges we ran into

+- Integration of GPT-4 & Azure Services: Integrating the latest AI advancements with Azure services was no easy task.
+It required meticulous planning and adaptation to ensure seamless harmony.
+We overcame this hurdle through iterative testing, and leveraging the extensive documentation provided by both OpenAI and Microsoft Azure.

+- Data Processing and Storage Optimization: Processing and storing large amounts of data can be challenging, but with Azure AI Document
+ Intelligence, it's a breeze!
+Speed and scalability are no longer an issue.
+We optimized our code, used parallel processing, and fine-tuned
+ Azure Cosmos DB.
+The result?
+Improved performance and responsiveness!

+- Synchronization of Search Service and Database: We tackled the challenge of keeping search results current by implementing real-time synchronization mechanisms.
+Now our search service always displays the latest information from the database!

 ### :file_folder: RAG Prompting Flow

 - InnoTutor's Retrieval-Augmented Generation (RAG) prompting flow begins when a user provides a prompt via the client interface, which triggers a request to the '/api/chat' endpoint.